-Next, you will have to apply for the exam through the GBCI website, which is www.gbci.org.
-You will need to create an account.
-Log in and go to "My Credentials," where you will then see a link for "Apply for Exam."
-At that point, you will do the following:
+Next, you will have to apply for the exam through the USGBC website, which is www.usgbc.org.
+You will need to log into your existing account or create a new one.

 Upon completion of your Everblue LEED training course, we suggest that students go ahead and schedule their exams.
 It is much easier to focus and study for an exam when the date is looming over your head.
 We recommend 2-3 weeks of self-study time following our training course.
 We hope you will consult the numerous resources located in your online student account.
 Everblue's practice questions are well known for being especially helpful at this stage.
 Because the LEED exam is administered through the computer, you will see your results as soon as you complete the exam.